PatilHrushikesh/textToHandwritten/README.md

 ```bash
 python3 -m pip install Pillow
 ```
+---
+> Change the path format to backslash in maincode.py if you are using Linux (Curre)
 ## Procedure to use
 1. Put the content you want to be handwritten in MyText file.